smithpcpuc/web-game-dev-lab-1/README.md

 Instructions to this assignment can be found [here](https://it3049c.github.io/Material/Assignments/1.Online_Portfolio/).
 ## Checklist:
-- [ ] update the assignment checks above to the correct link
+- [x] update the assignment checks above to the correct link
-- [ ] make sure the assignment checks pass
+- [x] make sure the assignment checks pass
-- [ ] fill out the self evaluation and Reflection
+- [x] fill out the self evaluation and Reflection
-- [ ] submit the repository and the hosted github pages to Canvas
+- [gx] submit the repository and the hosted github pages to Canvas

 ## Self-Reflection:
 Being very condused and not knowing what to do is somewhat depressing.
 Especially just learning something and literally forgetting after a while.